jkbhagatio/nanoGPT/readme.md

 - `data/` contains the works of Shakespeare and Austen in .txt format, which can be used to train nanoGPT.

 - `tests/` contains tests that can be run via pytest for verifying components of nanoGPT work as expected.

+- `ddp_and_fsdp/` contains python modules and slurm scripts for:
+    - 1: speeding up training of a single model across multiple GPUs via model copying and distributed batching using DDP.
+    - 2: training a single large model across multiple GPUs via sharding using FSDP.

 - `.github/workflows/` contains a github actions workflow for building the python environment, running tests, and uploading the results to codecov.